normandydeck1/tocgen/README.md

 TOC Generator
 =============

-> Generate table of contents from CSS, JS and PHP files.
+> Generate table of contents from CSS and JS files.

 Config